caguthrie/caguthrie.github.io/source/_posts/2014-02-27-smooth-as-sinatra.markdown

 comments: true
 categories:
 ---
-<p><i>The best revenge is massive success.<br/>-Frank Sinatra</i><br/>Even in death, Sinatra is continuing to make people swoon.
+<p><em>The best revenge is massive success.<br>-Frank Sinatra</em><br><br>Even in death, Sinatra is continuing to make people swoon.
 Sinatra is a web framework for Ruby applications and it makes creating and deploying web applocations super easy.
-As a Sinatra beginner, I have been looking into the documentation to find some neat tricks with this framework and I'd like to share them with you.</p><br/><b><h3>Sinatra Splat</b></h3><br/><p>Sintra is flexible in that there are many ways to implement wildcards in pathnames.
+As a Sinatra beginner, I have been looking into the documentation to find some neat tricks with this framework and I'd like to share them with you.</p><br><b><h3>Sinatra Splat</b></h3><br><p>Sintra is flexible in that there are many ways to implement wildcards in pathnames.
 For example:</p>
 ```ruby
 get '/favorite_singer/*/favorite_album/*' do
   # example: /favorite_band/frank_sinatra/favorite_album/come_fly_with_me